 Revelry blog.
-An illustration of a person with long brown hair sitting at a desk with a laptop that has the Revelry R logo on it.
+An illustration of a person with long brown hair sitting at a desk with a laptop that has the revelry r logo on it.
 There are coffee cups on the desk, and the person's feet are behind their head.

 A Peek Behind the Curtain: What our Software Design Engineers Do